Optimal energy storing and selling in continuous time stochastic multi-battery setting: Proofs

-{\it Proof of theorem \ref{theorem1}.} The coefficients of the problem are such that the assumptions of Theorem 4.1.4 and Theorem 4.4.3 from Krylov \cite{Krylov}, pp. 167 and 192, are satisfied.
-By Theorem 4.1.4 from \cite{Krylov}, p.
-167, the function $J$ satisfies the corresponding parabolic Bellman equation such that it has unique solution in $\V$ and all components of $J'_x$ belong to $\V$.
-The Bellman equation holds in the generalized sense, i.e. as an equality of the distributions.
-By Theorem 4.4.3 from \cite{Krylov}, p.192, the derivative $J'_t(x,t)$ belongs to $\V$.
-Then the proof of theorem \ref{theorem1} follows. $\Box$.
+{\it Proof of Theorem \ref{theorem1}.} Theorem 4.1.1 \cite{Krylov}, p.165, implies that $J=J_\e$ satisfies the HJB equation such that it has unique solution in $\W_1$ and all components of $J'_x$ belong to $\W$.
+This HJB equation holds in the sense of an equality of the distributions.
+Theorem 4.4.3 \cite{Krylov}, p.192, implies that $J'_t\in \V$ as well. $\Box$.